 With his novel Ogni promessa (Einaudi, 2010; published in English as Every Promise by MacLehose Press), he won the oldest and most prestigious Italian literary award, the Bagutta Prize.
 His collection of short stories, La vita non è in ordine alfabetico (Einaudi, 2014) won the Settembrini Prize in 2014.
 His novel Un bene al mondo (Einaudi 2016) is currently being made into a film.

 In 2017 he published his first book of poems, Promemoria.
-The second one, Dimora naturale, was published in 2021.
+The second one, Dimora naturale, was published in 2021 and was the poetry finalist for the Premio Viareggio.

-His latest novel, Il libro delle case (Feltrinelli, 2021, The Book of Homes) has been nominated for the Premio Strega, and will be published in fifteen countries.
+His latest novel, Il libro delle case (Feltrinelli, 2021, The Book of Homes), will be published in fifteen countries and was a finalist for two of Italy's most prestigious literary awards, the Premio Strega and the Premio Campiello.

 He is the editor of Le storie che raccontiamo (Guanda 2021, The Stories We Tell), a collection of essays about writing, including texts by Margaret Atwood, Michael Cunningham, Colm Tóibín, Jhumpa Lahiri, Zadie Smith, Michael Ondaatje.